davidde/notes/bash.md

 complete).
 * `--span-hosts, -H`
 Allow wget to follow links that are on a different domain when doing recursive retrieving.
-In general, this is not recommended since this will download **every** single linked page, which will result in a hugo increase in downloads.
+In general, this is not recommended in combination with `--recursive`, since this will download **every** single linked page, which will result in a huge increase in downloads.

 #### Some performance comparisons:
 * ```